garden-io/garden/docs/reference/config.md

   #
   # Optional.
   tests:
-    # The test specification of a generic module.
+    # The test specification of an exec module.
     #
     # Optional.
     - # The name of the test.